go-furnace/go-furnace/README.md

 To build the plugin run `go build -buildmode=plugin -o myplugin.so myplugin.go`.
 Than copy the so to said folder.
 And that's it.
 You should be all set.

+Plugins are loaded as encountered, so if order of execution is important, pre_fix the file names with numbers.

 **IMPORTANT**: Plugins are only supported on Linux right now.
 If you would like to play with it, I recommend using the official Docker golang container which is dead simple to setup.
 To link your project into the container, run it with the following command from the root of your project: